Matra Djet: Djet

 The Djet's suspension was quite advanced for the time, being a fully independent system having upper and lower A-arms with coil springs and disc brakes at all four wheels.
 The car accommodated just two people, as the engine took the space where a rear seat would otherwise be.
 The Djet I was 3800 mm long by 1400 mm wide by 1150 mm high and weighed only 600 kg.
 Announced in 1962, the Bonnet Djet was the world's first mid-engined production road car, beating the De Tomaso Vallelunga which was introduced in 1963, even though the first production Djets did not leave the factory until July 1963.
 During the two years before Matra took over, 198 Bonnet Djets were produced, with all but 19 being built to the lower-powered Djet I specification.
 After becoming the Matra Djet in 1964 a further 1,491 cars were produced before production ended in 1968.
 Fewer than 60 Vallelungas were built before De Tomaso replaced it with the Mangusta in 1967.

 The Djet was priced at 20,000 French francs at launch, the same as its much larger and more luxurious contemporary, the Facel-Vega Facellia.
-The Bonnet did not impress with its level of finish, and the unisolated fibreglass bodywork made for an extremely noisy environment inside.
+The Bonnet did not impress with its level of finish, and the uninsulated fibreglass bodywork made for an extremely noisy environment inside.
 Bonnet believed that the competition record of the Djet and his company would be enough to convince the public to purchase it, but this was not to be the case.